 St. Junipero Serra

-Mentors: Jonathan Ciani, Zachary Weisse, Sr. Mary David, Julie Vietri, Amy Jerome
+Mentors: Mr. Jon Ciani, Mr. Zachary Weisse, Sr. Mary David, Mr. Julie Vietri, Mr. Daniel Barba

 The word liberal in liberal arts and liberal education does not refer to the opposite of conservative; it refers to being free, the opposite of constrained and subjugated.
 The liberal arts curriculum at Saint Mary’s is designed to help students learn how to think and how to communicate.
 In other words, these habits help men and women become wise, not just smart.